-The current run and the extension are at the Baruch Performing Arts Center, 55 Lexington Avenue at 25th Street.
+There are still some tickets available for the last performance at the Baruch Performing Arts Center, 55 Lexington Avenue at 25th Street.
 For tickets, which are $55, call 866/811-4111, or visit www.nationalyiddishtheatre.org.